How flexible should your tourism translator be?

 There are different ways to get your message across in another language depending on your brand and what you’re trying to achieve with your copy.
 You need to get the persuasive message across using not only words but a style that is appealing to the target audience.

-Tourism translation is the best solution for the majority of website and brochure copy that is aimed at informing visitors about your attraction, hotel, exhibition etc. Specialist tourism translators reflect the source text closely while adapting cultural terms, which may not be familiar in the target language.
+Tourism translation is the best solution for the majority of website and brochure copy aimed at informing visitors about your attraction, hotel, exhibition etc. Specialist tourism translators reflect the source text closely while adapting cultural terms, which may not be familiar in the target language.

-For marketing slogans or short phrases transcreators tend to provide 3 options with rationale as to why they chose each option.
+For marketing slogans or phrases transcreators tend to provide 3 options with rationale as to why they chose each option.
 It is vital to ensure there are no marketing slogan translation fails!

 How to ensure the translation/transcreation process is a smooth one